erikyryang/caching-proxy-inter/README.md

 * **Request Forwarding:** Forwards all incoming requests to a specified origin server.
 * **In-Memory Cache:** Utilizes Caffeine for high-performance, in-memory caching to speed up repeated requests.
 * **Cache Status Header:** Automatically adds an `X-Cache: HIT` or `X-Cache: MISS` header to all responses to indicate whether the response came from the cache or the origin server.
-* **Cache Clearing:** Provides a dedicated command to clear the entire cache without needing to restart the server.
 * **Time-to-Live (TTL):** The cache is configured to automatically evict items after a certain period (currently set to 1 minute).

 -----